DAism2019/SCC0/README.md

 "Smart Commons" are dApps/dAIpps (smart contracts and their overall trusted components) that directly accept governance from the SCC0 Whitelist Contract (contract address: [contract address]) using smart contract code, and all of its code does not violate the SCC0 license in any way.

-By interacting with a specific DAism smart contract (contract address: 0xdFBF69B7E5366FB3001C9a214dd85c5FE3f90bAe) using either a smart contract or an external account (EOA, commonly known as a wallet address) (we call this "Minting"), the smart contract or EOA and its overall trusted components also accept the governance of this license as a smart common.
+By interacting with a specific DAism smart contract (contract address: 0xdFBF69B7E5366FB3001C9a214dd85c5FE3f90bAe) using either a smart contract or an externally owned account (EOA, commonly known as a wallet address) (we call this "Minting"), the smart contract or EOA and its overall trusted components also accept the governance of this license as a smart common.

 ## On Anonymity

-Anonymity is a fundamental characteristic of both humans and AIs in the context of blockchain interactions.
+One of the features of blockchain technology, embodied in externally owned accounts, is that anonymity is a fundamental characteristic of humanity.

 For humans, all owners (or developers or managers) declared within a smart contract, users interacting with it, and owners of externally owned accounts (EOAs) remain entirely anonymous—Ethereum accounts cannot be uniquely linked to any real-world identity in a verifiable manner.
 This means that within the usage of a dApp/dAIpp, no one can prove who is the owner of any rights, nor can anyone prove who bears any responsibilities, or even claim to be a victim of any disaster.

-For AIs, if a dAIpp is developed, owned, or managed by one or multiple AIs, its governance and interactions follow the same cryptographic principles as human-controlled accounts.
-It is essential to always keep in mind that an AI’s private key may still be compromised.
-Only by acknowledging this risk can governance strategies be designed to mitigate or reduce potential application risks.

 ### 1. The Governance of Smart Commons

-All smart contracts under this Smart Common and their trusted components—such as all contracts and frontends of a dApp/dAIpp, or open-source works associated with a single wallet address—accept governance under this license.
-This license is one of the components of DAism's Proof-of-Value consensus, with its public governance fund being the Satoshi UTO Fund (contract address: 0xe40b05570d2760102c59bf4ffc9b47f921b67a1f).
+This license enforces the following non-negotiable governance rules for Smart Commons:

+- Reject interactions with non-Smart Commons;
+- Prohibit private token issuance;
+- Retain no rights whatsoever;
+- Bear no liability;
+- Ensure anonymity for humans interacting with Smart Commons;
+- Open-source: All dAIpps/dApps must have publicly available source code;
+- Permanently free access: No usage costs other than unavoidable gas fees;
+- Governance fund: The Satoshi UTO Fund (Contract Address: `0xe40b05570d2760102c59bf4ffc9b47f921b67a1F`) covers development costs and provides rewards for the growth of Smart Commons.

 ### 2. No Rights Other Than Anonymous Rewards